Best dewy foundations for every skin type

 Saie Slip Tint Dewy Tinted Moisturizer

 This lightweight tinted moisturizer is perfect for anyone who prefers a more natural makeup look.
-It also provides 100% mineral sunscreen protection and is gluten- and cruelty-free.
-It contains licorice to brighten discoloration from sun exposure, too and works well for all skin types.
+It also provides mineral sunscreen protection and is gluten- and cruelty-free.
+It contains licorice to brighten discoloration from sun exposure, too, and works well for all skin types.

 Sold by Sephora